marcellusfarias/dotnet-webapi-template/MyBuyingList/README.md

 ### 8. Cancellation Token

 Cancellation Token will be added on every controller endpoint that has an I/O operation.
-Since we use _scoped_ database contexts and repository pattern, it should not be a problem.
+Since we use _scoped_ database contexts and repository pattern, it should not be a problem if creating commands properly (i.e., wrap the commands on a single transaction; i.e., perform save changes only at the end of the request).
 For more information, see: https://stackoverflow.com/questions/50329618/should-i-always-add-cancellationtoken-to-my-controller-actions.

 Note that on the ErrorHandlingMiddleware we added a few lines to abort the request if the operation was cancelled.
 The reason for it is that since the client closed the connection (and that's how the Cancellation is triggered) there is no reason to return an HttpReponse.